dvirvar/BasicShooter/README.md

 - Join an existing server or create your own and invite friends to play.
 - Use WASD to move, mouse to aim, and left-click to shoot.
 - Work with your team, strategize, and achieve victory.

-## Contributing

-We welcome contributions to Donuts Shooter!
-If you find any bugs, have suggestions, or want to add new features, please create a pull request.
-We'll review it and merge it if deemed appropriate.

 ## License